jimratliff/GenoMac-user/README.md

 - [Appendix: Determining the defaults write commands that correspond to desired changes in settings](https://github.com/jimratliff/GenoMac-user/blob/main/README.md#appendix-determining-the-defaults-write-commands-that-correspond-to-desired-changes-in-settings)

 ## Quick-reference cheat sheet for occasional maintenance
 (First time here?
-Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac)
+Please go to the next major heading, viz., [The role of GenoMac-user within the larger Project GenoMac](#the-role-of-genomac-user-within-the-larger-project-genomac).)

 ### Refresh local clone
 After initial cloning, to pull down subsequent changes to this repository: